 Researchers looked at varying exposures to fluoroquinolone in patients who developed aortic aneurysms or dissections.
 They had three different categories that defined varying degrees of exposure.
 These categories are current, past, or any prior-year use.
 Current-use exposure meant having a filled fluoroquinolone prescription within the past 60 days of the aortic.
 Past-use meant having a filled prescription between 61 to 365 days.
 Prior-year use meant having a prescription filled for three or more days at any time during a one-year period prior to aortic aneurysm or dissection.

 The study’s results showed increased exposure to fluoroquinolones increased the risk of aortic aneurysms and dissections.
-Both current and past use were associated with an increased risk for aortic aneurysms or dissections.
+Both current and past use was associated with an increased risk for aortic aneurysms or dissections.

 What has a previous study say about this issue?